kupehtci/DOCUMENTATION/AWS/AWS - Cognito.md

 Its not related with authorizing identities into AWS Cloud management, its meant for **end users** to authenticate into applications.

-it allows to easily add user sign-up, sign-in, authentication (JWT) and access control to a web or mobile applications without needed to build a custom authentication service.
+it allows to easily add user sign-up, sign-in, authentication (JWT) and [[Access Control|access control]] to a web or mobile applications without needed to build a custom authentication service.

 Its AWS managed so it can scale up to millions of users and integrates with Amazon API Gateway, AppSync and other AWS Services.